Dual Diagnosis Treatment Center for Adolescents Near Dallas, Texas

 Anxiety Disorders and Substance Abuse

 There are a variety of anxiety disorders, but all have similar symptoms that include overwhelming feelings of fear, nervousness, and worry.
-When your teenager tries to self-medicate, they may turn to substances that help calm their anxious feelings, such as alcohol, benzodiazepines, or sleep medications.
+When your teenager tries to self-medicate, they may turn to substances such as alcohol, benzodiazepines, or sleep medications that seem to calm their anxious feelings.

 Bipolar Disorder and Substance Abuse